 Website Internationalization (i18n): The Ultimate Guide

 As a company with global ambitions, expanding into new markets is a vital step.
-An expansion will likely require a localized website that fits your target market.
+And an expansion will likely require a localized website that fits your target market.
 But before you can even translate your website’s content, you must first internationalize it.

 2022-12-02